Committee Overview

 The Habitat Committee is Habitat 2020, a coalition that works to protect the lands, waters, wildlife and native plants in the Sacramento region.

-The Organizational Development Committee (ODC) is focused on fund raising, membership recruitment, leadership development, and succession planning.
+The Organizational Development Committee focuses on fund raising, membership recruitment, leadership development, and succession planning.

-The Strategy Committee provides a forum for in-depth discussion of issues related to the improvement and effectiveness of ECOS as a partner to others and as an organization.
+The Strategy Committee provides a forum for in-depth discussion of issues related to the improvement and effectiveness of ECOS as a partner to others and as an organization — to build a deeper bench in ECOS and to identify and pursue priorities and strategies with our members and partners.